On my Rigid 6″ jointer, the knives tended to chip away at the tail ends of the board.

 (5) Drop the new knife in, making sure it points in the correct direction, is centered in the cutter head, and that the tip of the knife aligns with the high point mark you made on the fence.
 I jammed a small wedge of wood between the cutter head and the body to hold it in that position.

-(7) Repeat this sequence for the other two knives, make sure all tools are out of the way, plug in the machine and your jointer will work beautifully.
-If you are in the market for any tools, check for promotional codes before you buy and possibly save some money.
+(7) Repeat this sequence for the other two knives, make sure all tools are out-of-the-way, plug-in the machine and your jointer will work beautifully.